kshepard/parametric-polymorphism-lightning-talk/PITCHME.md

 foo :: a -> a
 ```

-- Alright, the function takes an "a" and also returns an "a" |
+- The function takes an "a" and also returns an "a" |
 - Should be similar to the "Int -> Int" example |
 - Easy, we can just return any "a" |
 - Like "Int", we can just summon any old "a" from the void |